-Partnerships
+SUSTAINABILITY Partnerships

 At the Hong Kong University of Science and Technology (HKUST), we are committed to building impactful partnerships that drive sustainability initiatives forward.
 Through collaborative initiatives with global and local entities, we aim to catalyze innovation, foster cross-sector dialogues, and champion sustainable practices to address pressing global challenges from a regional standpoint.

-Global Partnership
+Global Partnerships

 The International Sustainable Campus Network (ISCN)

-Honorary Member Award 2022: Sustainable Smart Campus as a Living Lab (SSC) initiative
+Honorary Member Award 2022: Sustainable Smart Campus as a Living Lab (SSC) initiative.

 Sustainable Development Solutions Network (SDSN)